theshivanjali/Pollster-Django-Project/readme.md

-#Pollster - A Django Based Polling Project
+### Pollster - A Django Based Polling Project
+#### Just an attempt to learn the basics of Django with a polling based project!